navycuda/lighthouse-web-notes/README.md

-# The Detailed and Well Presented Notes of Shane Des Rochers
+# Shane Des Rochers's Notes

+## Summary

+This repository is the focal point of the notes taken by me for the Lightouse Labs Bootcamp.